-4. This may take a while.
+4. It may take a while.
 Please wait till your drives are being optimized.

-To schedule drive optimization, follow the steps given below:
+To schedule disk optimization, follow the steps given below:

 1. Click the Change Settings button in the main user interface.

-2. Check-up the box labelled Run on a schedule (recommended).
+2. Check-up the box labeled Run on a schedule (recommended).

 3. Select a frequency.
 Example: Daily, Weekly or Monthly